joaoeduardogomes/react-cv/README.md

 ## How to use

-You can simply access the CV at the following link: [not posted yet]()
+You can simply access the CV at the following link: [link to my CV](https://react-cv-red.vercel.app/)

 ## Notes